puppetlabs/puppetdb/documentation/install_via_module.markdown

 These classes automatically configure most aspects of PuppetDB.
 If you need to set additional settings (to change the `node_ttl`, for example), see [the "Playing Nice With the PuppetDB Module" section][config_with_module] of the "Configuring" page.

-For full details on how to use the module, see the [README_GETTING_STARTED.md file](https://github.com/puppetlabs/puppetlabs-puppetdb/blob/master/README_GETTING_STARTED.md) in the module's GitHub repo.
+For full details on how to use the module, see the [PuppetDB module documentation](http://forge.puppetlabs.com/puppetlabs/puppetdb) on Puppet Forge.
 The module also includes some sample manifests in the `tests` directory that demonstrate its basic usage.